kdhulipala41/mysite/index.md

 I am an avid Jazz pianist.
 I was a member of a Jazz band that my friends and I created.
 Some of our songs can be found [here](https://www.youtube.com/channel/UCd8hTfZHh_n0LqAocn8IXTw){:target="_blank"}

 My resume can be found [here](/cv.pdf){:target="_blank"}

+"The happiness of the drop is to die in the river." - Al-Ghazzali